Checklist - newborn baby

 What does a newborn baby need?

 The first three months after birth are usually called the fourth trimester.
-The baby, who has lived nine months in a warm and safe place close to the mother's heartbeat, will now become familiar with a new big world.
-One recommendation is therefore to have the baby skin-to-skin as much as possible so that your newborn baby's need for closeness is satisfied.
-At Geggamoja, we think that a baby wrap is a real lifesaver during the first few days.
-It may be that the baby does not want to sleep at all in the cozy crib that you have arranged so nicely.
-Instead, let the newborn lie close to or maybe even on a parent where the warmth and heartbeat are.
+The infant, who has lived nine months in a warm and safe place close to the mother's heartbeat, will now get acquainted with a new big world.
+A recommendation is therefore to have the baby skin-to-skin as much as possible so that your newborn baby’s need for closeness is satisfied.
+We at Geggamoja think that a baby wrap is a real lifesaver during the first period.
+It may be that the baby does not want to sleep at all in the cozy crib you have arranged so nicely.
+Then instead let the newborn lie close or maybe even on a parent where the warmth and heartbeats are.

-Since you are reading this guide, we assume that you are expecting or have recently had an addition to your family - congratulations!
-Although you cannot predict the behavior and desires of the new family member, it is nice to have some things in place when the family gets bigger, mainly to avoid having to organize everything when the baby has just been welcomed into the world.
-We at Geggamoja naturally want to help you along the way in getting to know and taking care of the new addition to the family.
-As a help on the way, this guide highlights what we believe a newborn baby needs.
+Since you are reading this guide, we believe you are expecting or have recently had an addition to the family - congratulations!
+Even though you cannot predict the new family member’s behavior and wishes, it is nice that some things are in place when the family grows, mainly to avoid having to arrange everything when the baby has just been welcomed into the world.
+We at Geggamoja obviously want to help you on the way to getting to know and take care of the family’s new addition.
+As a helping hand, this guide highlights what we believe a newborn baby needs.

 Clothing tips & advice

-Clothes are a must for your newborn.
-Check out our checklist below for guidance on what types of clothing and how much to buy for your baby.
-Focus on soft and organic materials, but also think practically and choose what you like in terms of quality and design.
+Of course, your newborn must have clothes.
+Feel free to check out our checklist further down for guidance on what kinds of garments and the amount of clothes needed to buy for your baby.
+Focus especially on soft and organic materials, but also think practically and choose what you like in terms of quality and design.

-We at Geggamoja love and can highly recommend our bamboo pajamas .
-They are incredibly soft, while bamboo is a natural material without chemicals that is perfect for baby's skin.
+We at Geggamoja love and can strongly recommend our bamboo pajamas.
+They are incredibly soft, while bamboo is a natural material without chemicals that is perfect for the baby’s skin.
 The most popular and smart feature of our zip pajamas is its two-way zipper, a convenient solution that simplifies diaper changes.
-In the early days, many people also prefer to use a bodysuit in a wrap model.
-This is mainly to avoid pulling the garment over the newborn baby's head.
-Outdoors, the child should wear a cap or sun hat on his head to protect against cold and sun - preferably during the entire first year!
+During the first period, many also prefer to use a wrap-style bodysuit.
+This is mainly to avoid pulling the garment over the newborn baby’s head.
+Outdoors, the child should have a hat or sun hat on the head to protect against cold and sun - preferably throughout the entire first year!

 What size should I buy for my newborn baby?

-You never know how small or big your baby will be when they are born.
-We have preemie clothes for premature or very small babies from size 40.
-We generally recommend size 50/56 for newborns.
-Geggamoja's clothes are normal size or bordering on slightly roomy in size.
+You never know how small or big the baby is when it is born.
+We have premature clothes for premature or very small children from size 40.
+Otherwise, we generally recommend size 50/56 for newborns.
+Geggamoja’s clothes are true to size or tend to be somewhat roomy in size.

-The stroller is a place where you want your little bundle of joy to feel comfortable and cozy.
-So make sure to make a bed and make it cozy or use a comfortable travel bag in the stroller.
-Then complete it with a lovely blanket and a soft toy or pendant to make the stroller both personal and recognizable to the baby's senses.
-Having products that smell familiar and accompany you in everyday life makes the little one feel safe - but remember to choose sustainable products with high quality.
+The stroller is a place where you want your little bundle to feel comfortable and cozy.
+Therefore, make sure to make it cozy or use a comfortable footmuff in the stroller.
+Then complement with a lovely blanket and a soft toy or hanging item to make the stroller both personal and recognizable for the baby's senses.
+Having products that smell familiar and accompany you in everyday life actually makes the little one feel safe - but remember to choose durable products of high quality.

 We also recommend investing in one of our UV curtains.
-Such a curtain is good to use during summer days when the sun's rays find their way into the stroller.
-In general, however, it is important that the baby does not get too hot or cold in the stroller.
-A tip is therefore to feel the baby's neck to determine the body temperature.
-If it is hot and humid in the stroller, a layer usually needs to be removed from the baby.
+Such a curtain is good to use on summer days when the sun's rays find their way into the stroller.
+In general, it is important that the child does not get too hot or cold in the stroller.
+A tip is to feel the child's neck to determine body temperature.
+If it is warm and humid in the stroller, usually a layer needs to be removed from the baby.

 Changing table

-Another place that you will be at a lot is the changing table.
-Give this place a cozy and personal touch as well.
+Another place you will spend a lot of time at is the changing area.
+Also give this place a cozy and personal touch.
 For example, by hanging a mobile for the baby to look at or with a soft toy that can keep the baby company during diaper changes.
-A quality changing mat that can withstand accidents can be a good investment.
+Investing in a quality changing pad that can withstand accidents can be a good idea.
 NOTE!
-Never leave your baby unattended on the changing table.
+Never leave your infant unattended on the changing table.

-Did you know that a child sleeps about 50–70% of the time during the first six to seven years of life?
+Did you know that a child sleeps about 50–70% during the first six to seven years of life?
 It is therefore important that your child feels comfortable in their sleeping place.
-Using a baby nest ensures that the baby has a safe and secure sleeping place.
-However, sleep is not only important for children in the first few years, but also for you as a new parent.
-Therefore, make sure that the sleeping place feels cozy for the whole family.
-For example, with our cuddly blankets in organic material that you can easily take with you from bed to stroller or curl up in during cozy time on the sofa.
+Using a babynest ensures that the baby has a sleeping place that is safe and secure.
+However, sleep is not only important for children during the first years, but also for you as a new parent.
+Make sure the sleeping place feels cozy for the whole family.
+For example, with our cozy blankets made of organic material that you can easily take with you from the bed to the stroller or snuggle up with during cozy moments on the sofa.

-We at Geggamoja hope you have been supported by this guide and will find some new favorites in our range.
+At Geggamoja, we hope you have found support from this guide and discover some new favorites in our range.
 We wish you the best of luck with the new family member.
-Take care! ❤
+Take care of yourselves! ❤

 FAQ - Questions and answers about newborn babies

-• A newborn baby needs several basic items such as bodysuits, pajamas, pants, and socks.
-It's also a good idea to have a couple of hats, cardigans, and a light blanket to keep your baby warm and comfortable.
+• A newborn baby needs several basic garments such as bodysuits, pajamas, pants, and socks.
+It is also good to have a couple of hats, cardigans, and a light blanket to keep the baby warm and comfortable.

-Choose clothes made from soft, organic materials that are gentle on sensitive skin.
+Choose clothes made of soft, organic materials that are gentle on the sensitive skin.

 • For a newborn, we recommend having at least 6-8 bodysuits and 4-6 pajamas.
-Newborns often need to change clothes several times a day due to diaper leaks or vomiting, so it's good to have a few extra sets.
+Newborns often need to change clothes several times a day due to diaper leaks or spit-ups, so it is good to have some extra sets.

-• For newborns born in the colder months, a onesie or baby carrier is a must.
-In the spring and fall, a lighter jacket or cardigan will suffice.
-Don't forget a hat and mittens to protect your baby from the cold and wind.
+• For newborns born during colder months, a snowsuit or sleeping bag is a must.
+In spring and autumn, a thinner jacket or cardigan is enough.
+Don't forget a hat and mittens to protect the baby from cold and wind.

 • Soft, natural materials like organic cotton and bamboo are best for newborn babies.
-These materials are gentle on the skin, breathe well, and reduce the risk of skin irritation.
+These materials are gentle on the skin, breathe well, and reduce the risk of skin irritations.

-Avoid clothing with hard seams or synthetic materials that may cause discomfort.
+Avoid clothes with hard seams or synthetic materials that can cause discomfort.

-• Yes, newborns have a hard time regulating their body temperature, so it's a good idea to wear a thin hat and socks indoors, especially in the first few weeks.
-This will help keep them warm and comfortable.
+• Yes, newborns have difficulty regulating body temperature, so it is good to use a thin hat and socks indoors, especially during the first weeks.
+This helps keep them warm and comfortable.

-• In the summer, light, airy clothes like short-sleeved bodysuits and thin pants are best to keep your baby cool.
-A sun hat and a thin cotton blanket are also good to have to protect from the sun and keep your baby comfortable on hot days.
+• In the summer, light, airy clothes like short-sleeved bodysuits and thin pants are best to keep the baby cool.
+A sun hat and a thin cotton blanket are also good to have to protect against the sun and keep the baby comfortable during warm days.